Raptyyy/rapty_ac_vr_guide/README.md

 ### Mode Tweaks VR:
 Make sure the extension is enabled (Active)

-**Single Pass Stereo** Highly recommend to `enable` this, helps a lot with CPU load, can cause certain Pure effects to not work.
-Might work for AMD GPUs too.
+**Single Pass Stereo** Highly recommended to `enable`, especially on slower CPUs.
+It renders both eye images at the same time into one packed Render Texture, meaning that the whole Scene is only rendered once, and CPU processing time is significantly reduced.
+Can make some Pure shaders not work.

-**Single YEBIS pass** makes post processing slightly less demanding to run, `enable` for performance if needed, can cause certain Pure effects to not work.
+**Single YEBIS pass** Recommended to `enable` for best performance if needed.
+Instead of running post-processing individually for each eye, runs it once for both eyes.
+Can potentially affect glare effects in an undesirable way.

 ### Nvidia VRS
 also known as Foveated rendering ([What is Foveated Rendering](#6-what-is-foveated-rendering)), only works for Nvidia GPUs.